-This will give you a rough estimate of how many voters you need to persuade to vote for you and give you a general sense of what the size of your persuasion universe should look like.
-We usually recommend making your persuasion universe three times the size of your vote deficit, which assumes that you are successful about 1 in every 3 times you try to persuade someone to vote for you.
+This will give you an estimate of how many voters you need to persuade to vote for you and give you a sense of what the size your persuasion universe should be.
+We recommend making your persuasion universe three times the size of your vote deficit, which assumes that you are successful about 1 in every 3 times you try to persuade someone to vote for you.

 If your campaign takes the time to calculate the numbers above, you will have a major strategic advantage over campaigns that do not.
-You will also be able to speak intelligently about the numbers to potential donors or any consultants that you’re considering hiring.
+You will also be able to speak intelligently about your numbers to potential donors or any groups that are considering engaging in the race.
 Knowing these numbers will allow you to have a campaign that’s data-driven and impactful, regardless of the size of the race that you’re running.